Coastal Senior Biologist, email@example.com

 Raised in Foley, Alabama, Emma is a recent graduate (BS Biology, with a minor in GIS) of the University of South Alabama.
 While much of her recent research has focused on the effects of window strikes on bird mortality, she has also spent parts of the last eight years banding neotropical migratory birds on Fort Morgan.
 In addition to these pursuits, she worked as a research assistant for Audubon’s Maine-based Project Puffin in 2014 and 2015, and has volunteered for both Audubon Mississippi and Birmingham Audubon as part of their Audubon Coastal Bird Surveys.

 Operations Manager, email@example.com

-A native of Paris, Tennessee, Chris comes to Birmingham Audubon from the United States Marine Corps, where he served for six years as a corporal with extended stays in Europe (Spain, Portugal, Italy), the Middle East (Jordan), and Africa (Djibouti), and from UAB, where he earned a Bachelor of Arts in Communication and recently finished a Masters in Public Administration.
-Chris has also worked in administrative and managerial positions at the Department of Veterans’ Affairs and at Erwin and Associates, Inc., respectively.
+A native of Paris, Tennessee, Chris comes to Birmingham Audubon from the United States Marine Corps, where he served for six years as a corporal with extended stays in Europe (Spain, Portugal, Italy), the Middle East (Jordan), and Africa (Djibouti).
+Chris has earned a Bachelor of Arts in Communication and Masters in Public Administration from UAB, and is currently pursuing a Master of Arts in Communication Management.
 He currently lives in Birmingham’s Crestline neighborhood.